Context-Aware or Context-Insensitive? Assessing LLMs' Performance in Document-Level Translation

 \subsection{Perturbation Analysis}

+\textbf{Structurally perturbed context.} From \cref{perturbation-all}, we see that structurally perturbing the context has a minimal impact on overall translation performance.
+All models exhibit only a slight degradation in {\BLEU}, {\COMET}, and {\CHRF} scores when provided with a perturbed context.
+However, a closer look at the impact of context perturbation on pronoun resolution performance (\cref{gpro-table}) reveals more pronounced effects.
+Specifically, there is a notable decrease in {\GPR} performance, ranging from $-5$ to $-10$ points, under perturbed context conditions.
+Nevertheless, the similar level of performance reduction across models suggests that no model stands out in its ability to leverage context effectively.
+This can be attributed to the fact that none of the models are explicitly trained for context utilization.\\

-All models show the same degree of degradation in translation and pronoun resolution performance with a perturbed context, which is expected as no model is explicitly trained for context utilization.
-Looking at models' performance with total random tokens, we find that on IWSLT data, Tower models (the best at translation) are robust to random context and only degrade slightly in performance.
-Similarly, Tower models show the least difference in {\GPR} performance between gold and random contexts among all LLMs.
-Robustness to random context can be linked to lack of proper context utilization.
-We hypothesize that\textbf{ explicit context-aware finetuning could improve models' handling of context-dependent discourse phenomena.}
+\textbf{Random context.} Looking at models' performance with total random tokens, we find that on IWSLT data, {\eurollm} and {\tower} models (the best at translation) are robust to random context and only degrade slightly in performance, aligning with previous observations of the minimal effect of context perturbation on translation performance.
+Additionally, those models (except {\eurollm} for \langpair{en}{fr}) show the least difference in {\GPR} performance between gold and random context setups among all LLMs.
+Robustness to total random context can be linked to lack of proper context utilization.
+Although the TowerBlocks dataset used to finetune {\towerinst} models includes context-aware data (as per the dataset card\footnote{\href{https://huggingface.co/datasets/Unbabel/TowerBlocks-v0.2}{https://huggingface.co/datasets/Unbabel/TowerBlocks-v0.2}}), we hypothesize that general fine-tuning alone may not be sufficient for improving discourse phenomena performance.
+Explicit, context-aware fine-tuning might be required to address these challenges effectively.